vmware-archive/clarity/docs/BUILD.md

    - `npm run lint:fix`: automatically fixes any linting or formatting issues if possible

+   - `npm run lint:changed`: same as `npm run lint`, but only for new and modified files

+   - `npm run lint:changed:fix`: same as `npm run lint:fix`, but only for new and modified files

 3. `npm run build`: builds all projects

 4. `npm run test`: verifies all tests pass